-Consensual agreement should be involved before a marriage license is granted.
+Marriage is a covenant between a man and a woman concerning their continuing relationship.
+Consensual agreement should be involved before a license is granted.
 True, the Old Testament describes cases of arranged weddings, such as (in particular) that of Rebekah and Isaac.
 It does appear, however, that Rebekah did have the ability to say "no," but she did choose to go to Isaac, sight unseen, as an act of faith (see Genesis 24:53 - 59, 64 - 67, especially verse 58).
-Notice that mutual consent was involved on both sides here at some level.
+Notice that mutual consent was involved on both sides of the marriage at some level.

 An important passage related to this question concerns Christ's general condemnation of divorce (except for adultery) in Matthew 19:3 - 12, when He was debating the Pharisees' citation of the Old Testament’s relatively easy divorce law.
 Since divorce involves the nullification of the marriage contract that God approved when a couple got married, it is wrong to break it except under very limited circumstances.

 In conclusion, it would be best for couples who wish to be wed to seek to obtain 'the magic piece of paper' or official marriage license.
 Not only will this fulfill principles in the Bible, it will make it easier for the wife and children to claim and receive any government help should the husband become disabled, killed, or simply abandon the family.